List of winners of the Wallace Stevens Award

 List of winners of the Wallace Stevens Award.
-Originally named for its donor Dorothea Tanning, the Wallace Stevens Award was established in 1994 and is being administered by the Academy of American Poets, to "recognize outstanding and proven mastery in the art of poetry"; it carries a prize of $100,000.
+Originally named for its donor Dorothea Tanning, the Wallace Stevens Award was established in 1994 and is administered by the Academy of American Poets, to "recognize outstanding and proven mastery in the art of poetry"; it carries a prize of $100,000.
 Receipt of the prize has been among the distinctions noted by the Library of Congress when the Poet Laureate of the United States is named.